-ration is linked to the achievement of specific performance targets 92 for the company and the Group.
+Managers also receive short-term incentives as part of the MBO plan, in which the variable component of remuneration is linked to the achievement of specific performance targets for the company and the Group.
 The variable component of remuneration, linked to the achievement of specific performance targets indicated in advance, provides an incentive to reach the group's budgeted financial, project and sustainability results.
-Junior managers heading micro-organisational units that are key to the company's mission and to achieve the group's main purposes also receive the same incentives as managers.
+Junior managers heading microorganisational units that are key to the company's mission and to achieve the group's main purposes also receive the same incentives as managers.